pulumi/docs/content/docs/guides/self-hosted/_index.md

 ### Quickstart Option #1 - Using the all-in-one approach

 {{% notes type="warning" %}}
-If you are running this option on a macOS, then ensure that the Docker for Mac experimental feature "Use gRPC FUSE for file sharing" is not enabled.
+If you are running this option on a macOS, then ensure that the experimental feature "Use gRPC FUSE for file sharing" is not enabled.
+You can find this setting in your Docker Desktop's preferences window under Experimental Features.
 {{% /notes %}}

 If you would like to use Pulumi’s all-in-one solution, you just need to run the run-ee.sh like this: `run-ee.sh -f ./all-in-one/docker-compose.yml`.